nineteendo/jsonyx/docs/source/how-to.rst

 {"__complex__": true, "real": 1.0, "imag": 2.0}

 .. tip:: You can use :func:`functools.singledispatch` to make this extensible.
-.. seelaso:: The :mod:`pickle` and :mod:`shelve` modules which are better
+.. seealso:: The :mod:`pickle` and :mod:`shelve` modules which are better
     suited for this.

 Decoding arbitrary objects